Cats

 The cat gestation period is 65 days on average, with a normal range of 60–70 days.
 Kittens born before day 60 are premature and typically require intensive neonatal support.
 Most queens deliver between days 63 and 67.
 A queen past day 70 without signs of labor should be examined by a veterinarian to rule out complications.

 Cats are induced ovulators — ovulation is triggered by the act of mating rather than a regular hormonal cycle.
 This means the breeding date directly marks ovulation, making due date calculations reliable.
-The gestation period for domestic cats is consistent whether the cat is a purebred or a common domestic shorthair or longhair.

 The Cat Gestation Period Timeline